MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Ian Fischer, Alexander A. Alemi.
   - Digest: We demonstrate that the Conditional Entropy Bottleneck (CEB) can improve model robustness.
 CEB is an easy strategy to implement and works in tandem with data augmentation procedures.
 We report results of a large scale adversarial robustness study on CIFAR-10, as well as the ImageNet-C Common Corruptions Benchmark, ImageNet-A, and PGD attacks.

+- Increasing the robustness of DNNs against image corruptions by playing the Game of Noise. [[paper]](https://arxiv.org/abs/2001.06057) [[code]](https://github.com/bethgelab/game-of-noise)
+  - Evgenia Rusak, Lukas Schott, Roland S. Zimmermann, Julian Bitterwolf, Oliver Bringmann, Matthias Bethge, Wieland Brendel.
+  - Digest: We demonstrate that a simple but properly tuned training with additive Gaussian and Speckle noise generalizes surprisingly well to unseen corruptions, easily reaching the previous state of the art on the corruption benchmark ImageNet-C (with ResNet50) and on MNIST-C.

 ### 2019

 - ObjectNet: A large-scale bias-controlled dataset for pushing the limits of object recognition models. [[paper]](https://papers.nips.cc/paper/9142-objectnet-a-large-scale-bias-controlled-dataset-for-pushing-the-limits-of-object-recognition-models.pdf) [[dataset]](https://objectnet.dev/)
   - Barbu, A, Mayo, D, Alverio, J, Luo, W, Wang, C, Gutfreund, D, Tenenabum, JB, Katz, B. *NeurIPS 2019*
   - Digest: A new method, which we refer to as convex layerwise adversarial training (COLT), that can train provably robust neural networks and conceptually bridges the gap between adversarial training and existing provable defense methods.

+- AugMix: A Simple Data Processing Method to Improve Robustness and Uncertainty. [[paper]](https://arxiv.org/abs/1912.02781) [[code]](https://github.com/google-research/augmix)
+  - Dan Hendrycks, Norman Mu, Ekin D. Cubuk, Barret Zoph, Justin Gilmer, Balaji Lakshminarayanan. *ICLR 2020*
+  - Digest: In this work, we propose a technique to improve the robustness and uncertainty estimates of image classifiers.
+We propose AugMix, a data processing technique that is simple to implement, adds limited computational overhead, and helps models withstand unforeseen corruptions.

 - Natural Adversarial Examples. [[paper]](https://arxiv.org/abs/1907.07174) [[dataset]](https://github.com/hendrycks/natural-adv-examples)
   - Dan Hendrycks, Kevin Zhao, Steven Basart, Jacob Steinhardt, Dawn Song.
   - Digest: We introduce natural adversarial examples–real-world, unmodified, and naturally occurring examples that cause machine learning model performance to substantially degrade.

+- Improving Robustness Without Sacrificing Accuracy with Patch Gaussian Augmentation. [[paper]](https://arxiv.org/abs/1906.02611)
+  - Raphael Gontijo Lopes, Dong Yin, Ben Poole, Justin Gilmer, Ekin D. Cubuk.
+  - Digest: We introduce Patch Gaussian, a simple augmentation scheme that adds noise to randomly selected patches in an input image.
+Models trained with Patch Gaussian achieve state of the art on the CIFAR-10 and ImageNetCommon Corruptions benchmarks while also improving accuracy on clean data.

+- Can You Trust Your Model's Uncertainty?
+Evaluating Predictive Uncertainty Under Dataset Shift. [[paper]](https://arxiv.org/abs/1906.02530) [[code]](https://github.com/google-research/google-research/tree/master/uq_benchmark_2019)
+  - Yaniv Ovadia, Emily Fertig, Jie Ren, Zachary Nado, D Sculley, Sebastian Nowozin, Joshua V. Dillon, Balaji Lakshminarayanan, Jasper Snoek. *NeurIPS 2019*
+  - Digest: Quantifying uncertainty is especially critical in real-world settings, which often involve input distributions that are shifted from the training distribution due to a variety of factors including sample bias and non-stationarity.
+In such settings, well calibrated uncertainty estimates convey information about when a model's output should (or should not) be trusted.

+- Making Convolutional Networks Shift-Invariant Again. [[paper]](https://arxiv.org/abs/1904.11486) [[code]](https://richzhang.github.io/antialiased-cnns/)
+  - Richard Zhang. *ICML 2019*
+  - Digest: Small shifts -- even by a single pixel -- can drastically change the output of a deep network (bars on left).
+We identify the cause: aliasing during downsampling.
+We anti-alias modern deep networks with classic signal processing, stabilizing output classifications (bars on right).
+We observe "free", unexpected improvements as well: accuracy increases and improved robustness.

 - Benchmarking Neural Network Robustness to Common Corruptions and Perturbations. [[paper]](https://arxiv.org/abs/1903.12261) [[dataset]](https://github.com/hendrycks/robustness)
   - Dan Hendrycks, Thomas Dietterich. *ICLR 2019*